intel/FPGA-Devcloud/GitHub_Usage/User_GitHub_Devcloud_Instructions.md

 ## General GitHub Devcloud Rules

+1. First, complete the setup steps for installing GitBash and user login.

+2. Then, [git clone]("Clone-Remote-FPGA-Devcloud-Repository") to copy what you want from the remote repository onto your local PC.

-1. Always get the most recent changes on GitHub pulled to your local repository
+3. Finally, always get the most recent changes on GitHub pulled to your local repository when re-opening GitHub FPGA Devcloud material.

    - A lot of edits will be made from one user to another.
-To get the most recent changes on different branches, always pull from the GitHub before starting to make new changes to your local repository.
+To get the most recent changes on different branches, always [git pull](#Pull-latest-changes-on-GitHub-back-to-your-Computer) from the GitHub before starting to make new changes to your local repository.